SymfonyCasts/symfony5/sfcasts/setup.md

 ## The Plan

-Here's the strategy for upgrading.
-Step one: We're going to upgrade our project to Symfony 5.4.
+Here's our upgrade strategy.
+Step one: we're going to upgrade our project to Symfony 5.4.
 That's safe to do because Symfony doesn't include any backwards compatibility breaks on *minor* version upgrade.
 So anytime you upgrade *just* this middle number - called the "minor" number, like 5.0 to 5.4 - that's always going